 Finding The Right Time

 Number one hands down!
 Schedule your closet detox as you would schedule your nail appointment.
 This takes time and you don’t want to start out of the blue.
 Depending on your wardrobe size this can take anywhere from 1 to 4 hours.
-I know this sounds like a lot, but think of all the time you will be saving getting dressed once its done.
+I know this sounds like a lot, but think of all the time you will be saving getting dressed in the morning once its done.
 It will be ideal to tackle this process in one day, if that doesn’t fit your schedule plan for a couple of days to get it done.
 If a closet detox will take you a couple of days, have the days closer together rather than widely spread out.
 This avoids feeling overwhelm.

 Have the Right Supplies At Hand

 Don’t start this process without having everything you need.
-The last thing you want to do is start your closet detox and not have all the supplies you need, because you will never WANT to finish it.
+The last thing you want to do is start your closet detox and not have all the supplies you need, because you will never WANT to go back and finish it.
 Make sure you have garbage bags, bins, organizers, extra hangers, and a clothing rack.

 Think of a Functional Layout